 Those who navigate the chaos and practice the art of living well often get involved with projects, people, or places with absolutely no idea where their path will take them.
 As Henri said, such people ‘paint the picture to achieve a more than an ordinary moment of existence.’
 But identifying a more than ordinary moment of existence is perhaps one of life’s greatest challenges.
 More than ordinary moments are often unexpected conversations in unplanned places at unscheduled times.
 Such conversations lead to more discussions.
 Over time something happens, and a finished product is presented all due to an initial conversation that, it turned out, was more than an ordinary moment of existence.
 But herein lies the key to remember for today’s reflection, there was never a sure thing throughout the course of the conversation.
 Two such examples come from the backstories of writers Jonathan Larson and Sylvester Stallone.

 Stallone, the writer behind the film Rocky, had a passing conversation that would eventually become a more than an ordinary moment.
 According to an interview Stallone reflected on that time in his life and said “I first met Bob Chartoff and Irwin Winkler, and I believe I was there on a casting call.
 So, we're talking a little bit, and I said I really wasn't right for the acting part.
 And on the way out, I said I don't know if it matters, but I do a little bit of writing.
 And he goes, really?
 And I says yeah, I'm writing this story, I have this thing about wrestlers, and I might do something about boxing.
-He goes, well bring it around.
-And I thought if I hadn't stopped on the way out, you know that's why I tell all actors or writers, don't give up, keep talking, eventually you might hit a nerve somewhere and they go come on back.
+He goes, ‘well bring it around.’
+And I thought if I hadn't stopped on the way out, you know that's why I tell all actors or writers, don't give up, keep talking, eventually you might hit a nerve somewhere and they go ‘come on back.’
 And if they didn't say come on back or bring it later and let's see what you developed, I wouldn't be sitting here.”
 Rocky, made on a budget of just over $1 million, was a sleeper hit; it earned $225 million in global box office receipts, becoming the highest-grossing film of 1976.
-The film was critically acclaimed and solidified Stallone's career as well as commenced his rise to prominence as a major movie star.
-Among other accolades, it went on to receive ten Academy Award nominations, winning three, including Best Picture.
+The film was critically acclaimed and solidified Stallone's career, and went on to receive ten Academy Award nominations, winning three, including Best Picture.

 Larson and Stallone were struggling to navigate the chaos when they experienced more than an ordinary moment in their unexpected conversations with others.
-They were struggling financially, personally, and professionally.
-Yes, they both understood the value of how life can provide a more than an ordinary moment if one is aware.
+They spent years severely struggling financially, personally, and professionally.
+Yet, they both understood the value of how life can provide a more than an ordinary moment if one is aware.
 They each turned those momentary conversations into ongoing dialogues resulting in Larson’s RENT and Stallone’s Rocky and forever altered the landscape of musicals and film respectively all because they experienced more than an ordinary moment.

 How often do you experience more than an ordinary moment?